opennetworkinglab/ngsdn-tutorial/EXERCISE-6.md

 option.
 You can decide to go with a different one, but you should keep in mind that there will be less starter code for you to re-use.

-The idea is simple, NDP NA packets have the same header structure as NDP NS ones.
+The idea is simple: NDP NA packets have the same header structure as NDP NS ones.
 They are both ICMPv6 packets with different header field values, such as different ICMPv6 type, different Ethernet addresses etc. A switch that knows the MAC address of a given IPv6 target address found in an NDP NS request, can